google/skia/modules/canvaskit/README.md

 ## Testing from Gerrit

-When submitting a CL in gerrit, click "choose tryjobs" and type canvaskit to filter them. select all of them, which at the time of this writing is four jobs, for each combination of perf/test gpu/cpu.
+When submitting a CL in gerrit, click "choose tryjobs" and type CanvasKit to filter them. select all of them, which at the time of this writing is four jobs, for each combination of perf/test gpu/cpu.